-Step 3: Contact A Provider To Schedule An Appointment
+Step 2: Contact A Provider To Schedule An Appointment

 Learn more about how to prepare for your vaccine.

-Remember: COVID vaccines are administered in two doses.
+The Moderna and Pfizer COVID vaccines are administered in two doses.
 You will have to return to your vaccination provider to get the second dose of the vaccine before you are done being vaccinated.